Lumi-supercomputer/LUMI-training-materials/docs/2day-next/06-Support.md

     EPICURE, ...

--   The LUST can help with analysing the source of crashes or poor performance, with the emphasis on help as they rarely have all the application knowledge required to dig deep.
+-   The LUST can help with analysing the source of crashes or poor performance, with the emphasis on "help" as they rarely have all the application knowledge required to dig deep.
     And it will still require a significant effort from your side also.

 -   However, LUST is not a debugging service (though of course we do